 A continuity test is a resistance test that helps to differentiate between an Open Circuit or Loop (OL) and a closed circuit.

-This test helps determine if the probes are electrically connected and if electric current can move freely between them.
+This test helps determine if the probes are electrically connected and if the electric current can move freely between them.

 How to perform a Continuity Test with a Multimeter.

 - Before you start a continuity test, the first step is to ensure that there is no flow of electric current through the circuit.

 - Next, insert the black probe into the common slot (COM) on the multimeter.